outdreamer/build-a-cure/docs/tasks/examples.md

 		- apply definition routes of cost as a core structure of efficiency, which is a core structure of optimization
 			- identify solution steps or solution(s) that optimize a definition of cost/reward
-				- definition route of cost on an interface like information would be an 'information loss', where a reward/benefit would be an 'information gain'
+				- definition route of cost on an interface like info would be an 'info loss', where a reward/benefit would be an 'info gain'
 				- definition route of cost on structural interface would be 'position change in direction away from target position', where a reward would be a 'position change in direction toward target position'

+	- combine problem structures & match with solution structures

+	    - combine problem types
+	      - a reduction/decomposition problem + a filling/aggregation problem = the solution automation workflow 'break a problem into sub-problems, solve sub-problems, aggregate sub-solutions'
+	    - combine structures & connect structure combinations by problem types
+	      - the structure combination of 'a sequence injected in a network' is a structure matching a 'route finding problem', so apply solution structures that find a route in a network, such as filters using metrics or rules that can filter routes by which routes dont contradict rules
+	        - the solution automation workflow is 'find structures relevant to resolving problem structures like inequalities in other structures' (inequalities like the difference between start/end positions)
+	        - the workflow matches 'sequence in a network' with 'route filtering structures', connected by the problem format 'find a route'
+	    - combine structures & core functions
+	      - the structure of the core function sequence(find, apply, build, filter) = matches solution automation workflows like 'find components which, when this function is applied, can construct this structure, complying with these solution metric filters'
+	    - combine components of solution automation workflows (functions, queries, interfaces, problems/solutions, structures) that have a valid input/output sequence

 ## generate solution automation workflows by permuting variables of problems/solutions